Obviously Five Believers

 Lark Skyrider paternally pats The Kid on his knee.

 The Kid has that old, forlorn expression on his face again.
-It must be the burden of travelling all the way
+It must be the burden of travelling all the way to this town to see Tom Petty.

 “Time to eat, boys!”